-The referee is the principal officer of a meet, acting as general supervisor He doesn't, however and must not carry out the duties of any other official.
+The referee is the principal officer of a meet, acting as general supervisor and must not carry out the duties of any other official.
 The referee must be introduced at the riders meeting and be available throughout the protest period.
 It is the organizer's responsibility to appoint a referee who is well qualified.
 The event referee may not compete in the meet.